DHjerpe/SimpleSearch/README.md

 # Simple Search
-The 'Simple Search' ranks how well a set of words are represented in text files given a certain folder.
-The Application is intended to be used with .txt files formatted in Unicode (UTF-8).
-The ranking is given by the ammount of words in the search string that are present in the text file
+This application enables the user to perform interactive searches of all text files located in a specified directory.
+The user is prompted to give a search string containing words, whereupon each text file within the folder and its corresponding rank will be printed.
+The rank is calculated by the intersection between words in the text file and the search string.
+Only files with a rank greater than zero will be printed (maximum 10).

 ## Requirements
 In order to build and run the application, you need to: